MERIT VALDSALU / March 19, 2021

 The UN acknowledges ecosystem services as an asset class that can be reported using traditional accounting principles.
 But how do you turn these assets into actual earnings?

 Single.Earth has been innovating this space to help all landowners - private, institutional, communal, and governmental - generate profits from ecosystem services like carbon sequestration and biodiversity.

 Here’s how Single.Earth turns nature conservation into a profitable business:

 Carbon and biodiversity estimation: Single.Earth uses models that estimate these ecosystem services based on satellite data, big data analysis, and machine learning.
 In other words, we automate carbon and biodiversity asset accounting and make this information available to all landowners.

 Tokenization of ecosystem assets: We tokenize carbon sinks, carbon sequestration, and biodiversity and turn those assets into digital goods.
 The traces of this information are stored securely in the blockchain.

 Trading with carbon and biodiversity assets: Landowners can easily start trading ecosystem services on the Single.Earth marketplace.
-Organizations and individuals can buy digital carbon goods to compensate for their ecological footprint or biodiversity tokens as a tradable investment instrument.
+Organizations and individuals can buy MERIT tokens to compensate for their ecological footprint.

 Single.Earth’s digital carbon and biodiversity instruments are in perfect sync with the UN’s EA monetary assets.
 We complement the international statistical accounting principles with a market for trading those ecosystem assets.